JuliaLang/www.julialang.org/gsoc/2015/index.md

 **Knowledge Prerequisites:** Network fundamentals including understanding of higher-level protocols, interfacing with C from Julia, git.

+## Project: Specialized call-site method caching

+Julia's method cache is shared by all call sites of a generic function.
+Although whenever single dispatch is provable we generate a direct call, there are some cases where dynamic dispatch is inevitable.
+When the compiler can prove (using type inference) that the possible matches for a call site is small enough, it would be a huge performance win to generate a small cache specific to this call site.
+Those small caches would have to be updated when new method definitions are added (even replaced by the global cache when the number of matches becomes too large).

+This project has a large number of possible extensions when the basic feature is done, including : using minimal caching keys (e.g. when only one of the arguments determine the dispatch entierly), generating specific dispatch code in a separate function, sharing the small caches between call sites, ...

+It has also the future benefit of putting together the infrastructure we will need to enable inline method caching when automatic recompilation is done.

+**Knowledge Prerequisites:** Good understanding of C/C++.
+A priori knowledge of julia internals is a plus but this project could also be a very good way to familiarize oneself with those.

 # Theme: Improvements to Julia interactivity and interoperability with other applications